NativeScript/docs-v8/native-api-access.md

 ## iOS Walkthrough

-Here is the Objective-C code to get the current battery level from an iOS device.
+Here is the Objective-C code to get the current battery level from an iOS device:

 ```objc
 float batteryLevel = [[UIDevice currentDevice] batteryLevel];